trgao10/Cubik/README.md

 ```

 ## Notation and Algorithm for Solving Rubik's Cube
 The solution integrated into this version of Cubik is based on [Mark Jeay's algorithm](http://www.jeays.net/rubiks.htm).
+This algorithm is a classic one for beginner-level users since it is solved ituitively layer by layer.
+However, it is definetely not a fast algorithm which involves more steps than some other solutions.

-The notation is adapted from a earlier [Rubik's Cube Contest](http://tomas.rokicki.com/cubecontest/).
+The notation is adapted from an earlier [Rubik's Cube Contest](http://tomas.rokicki.com/cubecontest/).
 The 6 faces of the cube are denoted as U (top), D(bottom), F(front), B(back), L(left), and R(right), respectively.
 Each solution step provided in the hint mode indicates one of the following three operations on the corresponding face:

-1. 90-degree turn clockwise: U, D, F, B, L, R.
+1. 90-degree turn clockwise: U, D, F, B, L, R;

 2. 180-degree turn clockwise: U2, D2, F2, B2, L2, R2;